owlchester/kanka/resources/api-docs/1.0/bookmarks.md

 <a name="create-bookmark"></a>
-## Create a Menu link
+## Create a Bookmark

-To create a menu link, use the following endpoint.
+To create a bookmark, use the following endpoint.

 | Method | URI | Headers |
 | :- |   :-   |  :-  |